Dansk Træemballage A/S is Scandinavia’s leading manufacturer of wood packaging.

 At a minimum, DTE meets the requirements of its environmental licences as well as other regulatory requirements.

 We aim to reduce energy consumption and raw material use per unit and to minimise emissions from our processes.
 We sort our waste and recycle as much as possible.
 The remaining waste is disposed of in an environmentally safe way.

 Our primary raw material is coniferous wood, mainly supplied from Scandinavian forests.
 We are certified to both PEFC and FSC®.
 As a result, we require our suppliers to supply wood to DTE that originates from sustainable forestry.

 Environmental work forms an integral part of our management system which has specific objectives and policies in the environmental field in place.
-Several factories are certified to ISO 14001 and EMAS, where we commit to continuous improvement of our environment efforts.
+Several factories are certified to ISO 14001, where we commit to continuous improvement of our environment efforts.

 We continuously record our energy consumption to ensure that we have adequate data for our assessment of whether we meet our objectives as well as any government authority requirements.